semuconsulting/pygnssutils/README.md

 ## <a name="gnssserver">GNSSSocketServer and gnssserver CLI</a>

 ```
-class pygnssutils.gnssserver.GNSSSocketServer(**kwargs)
+class pygnssutils.gnssserver.GNSSSocketServer(app=None, **kwargs)
 ```

-This is essentially a CLI wrapper around the `GNSSStreamer` and `SocketServer` classes (the latter based on the native Python `ThreadingTCPServer` framework) which uses queues to transport data between the two classes.
+`GNSSSocketServer` is essentially a wrapper around the `GNSSStreamer` and `SocketServer` classes (the latter based on the native Python `ThreadingTCPServer` framework) which uses queues to transport data between the two classes.

-### Usage - Default Mode:
+### CLI Usage - Default Mode:

-In its default configuration (`ntripmode=0`) `gnssserver` acts as an open, unauthenticated TCP socket server, reading the binary data stream from a host-connected GNSS receiver and broadcasting the data to any local or remote TCP socket client capable of parsing binary GNSS data.
+In its default configuration (`ntripmode=0`) `gnssserver` acts as an open, unauthenticated CLI TCP socket server, reading the binary data stream from a host-connected GNSS receiver and broadcasting the data to any local or remote TCP socket client capable of parsing binary GNSS data.

 It supports most of `gnssdump`'s formatting capabilities and could be configured to output a variety of non-binary formats (including, for example, JSON or hexadecimal), but the client software would need to be capable of parsing data in such formats.